 How to Open an Urn

-There are a few exceptions to this, of course, and most of the urns that are different the product page mention the way to put the ashes into the urn.
+There are a few exceptions to this, of course.
+Most of the urns that are different will go into more detail on the product page.

-Some urns are designed with smaller openings and with others the the top is hinged.
-Some styles of cremation urns feature a lid, a gasket, a plug, a threaded lid, or other variations on these.
+Oliveria notes that some urns are designed with smaller openings, and with others, the top is hinged.
+Certain cremation urn styles feature a lid, a gasket, a plug, a threaded lid, or other variations of these.

 Here are some of the main urn openings:

-Since making and posting this video years ago, it’s received thousands of views both on our cremation urn website and on our YouTube channel.
-We’ve made several more videos showing how to open and fill a variety of styles and designs of cremation urns.
+Ever since making and posting this video years ago, it’s received thousands of views, both on Urns Northwest and on their YouTube channel.
+Since then, they’ve made several more videos showing how to open and fill a variety of styles and designs of cremation urns.

 The only difference is that you can place each set of cremated remains into the urn in their separate plastic bags, or you can choose to combine or “commingle” the ashes into a single protective bag.